Manipal Academy of Higher Education

 The Manipal Academy of Higher Education (MAHE) is a private deemed university in the Udupi district of Karnataka, India.
 The school has campuses in Mangaluru, Bengaluru, and Jamshedpur in India, as well as global campuses in Dubai and Malaysia.
 Its sister universities are Manipal University Jaipur and Sikkim Manipal University, all managed by the Manipal Education and Medical Group (MEMG).

 Governance

-At MAHE, Dr. Ramdas Madhav Pai is the Chancellor.
+At MAHE, Dr. Ramdas Madhava Pai is the Chancellor.
 Dr. Ranjan Pai acts as the President, while Dr. Hebri Subhaskrishna Ballal holds the position of Pro Chancellor.
-The university's governance is overseen by Lt.
-Gen. (Dr.) M. D. Venkatesh, who serves as the Vice Chancellor.
+The university's governance is overseen by Dr. K. Sharath Rao, who serves as the Vice Chancellor.

 History

 In 1953, T. M. A. Pai founded India's first private medical school, the Kasturba Medical College, and five years later the Manipal Institute of Technology was established.
 Initially, degrees were awarded by Karnataka University, Dharwad and later by the University of Mysore.
 From 1980 to 1993 they were awarded by Mangalore University.
 The current organizational structure was formed in 1993 when Kasturba Medical College and Manipal College of Dental Sciences were accorded deemed university status by UGC.
 Manipal Institute of Technology became a constituent unit of Manipal Academy of Higher Education in 2000.
 In 2022, MAHE introduced five online degree and diploma programs in business administration, data science, business analytics, and logistics and supply chain.
 The campus at Manipal covers 600 acre of land and is centred in the university town of Manipal.

 In 2022, MAHE started offering UGC-entitled online degree programs through Online Manipal platform.
 Currently, the university offers online MBA for working professionals, online M.Sc. in Data Science, and online M.Sc. in Business Analytics beside online PGCP in Business Analytics and PGCP in Logistics & Supply Chain Management.